-I began my teaching career as a sessional instructor at Kwantlen (then University College, now Polytechnic University), where I am now a faculty member within the Department of Psychology.
-I teach a variety of courses, including Introductory Psychology, Social Psychology, Cognition, Research Methods, Statistics for Psychology, and the Psychology of Genocide.
+I began my teaching career as a sessional instructor at Kwantlen (then University College, now Polytechnic University), where I taught a variety of courses, including Introductory Psychology, Social Psychology, Cognition, Research Methods, Statistics for Psychology, and the Psychology of Genocide.
 My teaching was recognized with the Dean of Arts Award for Teaching Excellence in 2016.
 Over the years I have also taught at Thompson Rivers University (Open Learning), Capilano University and UBC, where, in 2013, my teaching was recognized with the Robert E. Knox Master Teacher Award.

-In recent years I have served as an Ambassador for the Global Advocacy of Open Educational Resources with the International Council for Open and Distance Education, an Open Education Advisor and Senior Open Education Research & Advocacy Fellow with BCcampus, an OER Research Fellow with the Open Education Group, a Faculty Workshop Facilitator with the Open Textbook Network, the Director of Research, Resources, and Special Initiatives on the Society for the Teaching of Psychology’s Early Career Psychologists Committee, a member of the APS Teaching Fund Committee, an Ambassador for the Center for Open Science, a Faculty Fellow with the BC Open Textbook Project, and the Associate Editor of NOBA Psychology, an Associate Editor of Psychology Learning and Teaching, and on the boards of Ubiquity Proceedings and Virtually Connecting.
+Over the years I have served as an Ambassador for the Global Advocacy of Open Educational Resources with the International Council for Open and Distance Education, an Open Education Advisor and Senior Open Education Research & Advocacy Fellow with BCcampus, an OER Research Fellow with the Open Education Group, a Faculty Workshop Facilitator with the Open Textbook Network, the Director of Research, Resources, and Special Initiatives on the Society for the Teaching of Psychology’s Early Career Psychologists Committee, a member of the APS Teaching Fund Committee, an Ambassador for the Center for Open Science, a Faculty Fellow with the BC Open Textbook Project, the Associate Editor of NOBA Psychology, an Associate Editor of Psychology Learning and Teaching, and on the boards of Ubiquity Proceedings and Virtually Connecting.

-I work to support equitable access to education, the design of authentic learning experiences for students, and ethical approaches to educational technology, and routinely present to and facilitate workshops for faculty, staff, and administrators at post-secondary institutions across Canada and the United States.
+I work to support equitable access to education, the design of authentic learning experiences for students, and ethical approaches to educational technology, and routinely present to and facilitate workshops for faculty, staff, and administrators at post-secondary institutions worldwide.